Grief and Loss

 Grief & Loss

 Coping with the loss of a loved one, a job, or a potential opportunity can be hard to go through.
 Intense feelings and emotions accompany the grieving process and disrupt your normal life.
+Working with mental health therapy professionals can provide compassionate support as you navigate the uncertainty of loss.
+Therapy for mental health can help you process what feels unmanageable and begin to regain balance in your life.

 Any type of loss can come with grief.
 Multiple types of loss will result in the individual going through the stages of grief and set them back on their progress in life.